Ghost7926/Vulture/README.md

 # GMAT
 Give Me A Target is created by Ryan 'Ghost' Voit and Mark 'Dread' Perekopsky

-This program allows the user to give a company name and find their domain with Hunter.io then pipe it into dehashed to finded breached credentials.
-It does this through the use of APIs privided by Hunter.io and Dehashed.
-In the future, I plan to add more osint capabilities to help automate the osint required for external penetration tests.
+This program is built to help automate some tasks when conducting OSINT on a client.
+This script currently is built to find breached credentials from either an organization name or domain name using Hunter.io and dehashed APIs to collect infoamtion.
+In the future, this script will grow larger to help automate more tasks related to OSINT.

 This is a work in progress.